nbittich/swarm/frontend/public/pages/home/index.md

 Swarm also has a dedicated microservice called `sync-consumer`, that lets third parties consume the extracted data without having to run their own Swarm instance; when a job finishes successfully, the system generates an archive containing the new triples to insert, the triples to delete, and the intersection with the previous job (for initial sync), making it straightforward to keep external triplestores in sync.
 If you'd like to try it, please [contact me](https://bittich.be/contact) so I can send you the credentials and instructions.

 Swarm is primarily developed in Rust, but other languages can be used to extend it.
-For example, the filter step is written in Java due to the robustness of the Jena SHACL library.
+For example, the filter step is written in Java, as the Jena shacl library is more robust.

 Swarm uses Virtuoso as its triplestore and Meilisearch for indexing, because it's fast and offers a great developer experience.
-Job and task metadata are stored in MongoDB instead of Virtuoso, since that data doesn’t really benefit from being stored as semantic data.
-This setup keeps the pipeline simpler and faster.
-That said, I might revisit this choice if a good reason to use linked data for the metadata comes up in the future.
+Job and task metadata are stored in MongoDB, since that data doesn’t really benefit from being stored as semantic data.
+This setup keeps the pipeline simpler and faster, but I might revisit this choice if a good reason to use linked data for the metadata comes up in the future.

 ### Custom Components